 If your country is not listed above, then hyou are required to obtain a visa prior to your visit to the UAE.
 Visa applications are available from UAE embassies, travel agencies, or the UAE government website.
 To receive more information on obtaining a visa, please contact [email protected].

-Dubai is characterized by a tropical desert climate with very hot and humid conditions, especially during the summer months.
+The United Arab Emirates is characterized by a tropical desert climate with very hot and humid conditions, especially during the summer months.
 The October conference will be approaching the beginning of the winter season.
 The weather at this time of year is typically warm and sunny, with daily temperatures around 72°F – 95°F (18°C – 22°C).
-Dubai is well suited for high temperatures, as public transport, shopping malls, hotels, restaurants and visitor attractions are all air-conditioned.
+Dubai and Abu Dhabi are well suited for high temperatures, as public transport, shopping malls, hotels, restaurants and visitor attractions are all air-conditioned.